 Roberto de Vicq

 Design students are involved in the Design Society, the graphic design student club, and the Student Art Alliance, an organization that supports visiting artists, travel, and student project proposals.
+Each spring, we organize Design Week, a week-long celebration of design across disciplines on campus and in the region.

 Current students have garnered awards and scholarships from national and international design organizations including The Type Directors Club and the University & College Designers Association (UCDA).
 Many students secure selective internships in the field, which can be applied toward credit in the major.
-Recent internships completed by students have included the Smithsonian Folk Life Festival, Slack, Consumer Reports, Cosmopolitan Magazine, Moonfarmer, Grey Advertising, and Marquee Brands, among many others.
+Recent internships completed by students have included the Smithsonian Folk Life Festival, National Geographic, Slack, Consumer Reports, Cosmopolitan Magazine, Moonfarmer, Grey Advertising, and Marquee Brands, among many others.